easyautoml/easyml/README.md

 ## 1. Introduce EasyML

-EasyML is an Auto Machine Learning web based that help you build Model without any coding.

-All you need todo is upload your data, design your experiment like select target, features, score and submit.
-EasyML will help you generate more than 10 models with evaluation score.

-*Check bellow video to learn more detail about EasyML system:*
+EasyML is a web-based Auto Machine Learning platform designed to facilitate model development without the need for coding expertise.
+By simply uploading your data and configuring your experiment, including selecting the target, features, and scoring metrics, EasyML will generate over 10 models along with their corresponding evaluation scores.

+*For a more detailed understanding of the EasyML system, we encourage you to watch the video below.*

 [![img.png](docs/img/img.png)](https://www.youtube.com/watch?v=jRtNJl3y2as&t)

-**There are alot of features need to be added, so it would be great if you can join with me**

 Feel free to reach out to me on LinkedIn (http://www.linkedin.com/in/lucnguyenvn) if you would like to discuss further, it would be a pleasure (honestly).

 ## 2. How to use EasyML

 ### 2.1 Upload Data and analysis your data
-After build the model, you need upload data by click on **File Management** button.
-System now only accept csv file.
-I will upgrade soon that help customer can upload other file like excel, text.
+Once the model has been built, you can proceed to upload your data by clicking on the File Management button.
+Currently, the system only supports CSV files, but I am actively working on an upgrade to allow customers to upload other file formats such as Excel and text files.
+This enhancement will be available in the near future to provide a more versatile data upload capability for our users.

 ![img_1.png](docs/img/img_1.png)